myluco/NYTimesAndroidApp/README.md

 * [] Bonus: Replace Picasso with Glide for more efficient image rendering.
 (1 point)

 ## Additional User Stories

 * [x] If not thumbnail for the article is available, display the NYTimes Logo
+* [x] If query term is blank, tell user that query term needs to contain something

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

 <a href="http://i.imgur.com/BtAG7yQ.gifv" target="_blank">Video Walkthrough</a>

+Showing exceptions: Network not available and search query is blank

+<a href="http://i.imgur.com/7rgzu77.gifv" target="_blank">Video Walkthrough for Exceptions</a>

 GIF created with [LiceCap](http://www.cockos.com/licecap/).